Abstracts are now open!

 • Forming collaborations and identifying contacts and colleagues doing similar work

-Format: 60-minutes, facilitator and 3 panel members will discuss and work with the audience members on a key topic for rural and remote allied health i.e. a wicked problem or a system priority.
+Format: facilitator and 3 panel members will discuss and work with the audience members on a key topic for rural and remote allied health i.e. a wicked problem or a system priority.

 • Facilitator introduces topic including presenting key data and summarising issues, and defining the outcome of the seminar (5 mins)